-At CenturyLink, we select our suppliers based on objective criteria, such as quality and total cost of service.
+At Lumen, we select our suppliers based on objective criteria, such as quality and total cost of service.
 We believe in doing business with suppliers who embrace and demonstrate our high standards of integrity and ethical business conduct.

-We expect others working on CenturyLink's behalf, including suppliers, to adhere to our ethical standards set forth in our Supplier Code of Conduct.
+We expect others working on Lumen's behalf, including suppliers, to adhere to our ethical standards set forth in our Supplier Code of Conduct.
 We will never ask a supplier to engage in any activity that violates these standards.
+Review applicable procurement policies and engage the procurement team before engaging a third party.

-A food and beverage supplier that I deal with on aregular basis learned that I amhosting a party for my son's graduating class.
-Because CenturyLink is such a good customer, the supplier has offered me a significant discount on services at the party.
+A food and beverage supplier that I deal with on a regular basis learned that I am hosting a party for my son's graduating class.
+Because Lumen is such a good customer, the supplier has offered me a significant discount on services at the party.
 May I accept the discount?

-No. You may not use the purchasing power of CenturyLink to obtain a special discount unless that discount is equally available to all CenturyLink employees.
+No. You may not use the purchasing power of Lumen to obtain a special discount unless that discount is equally available to all Lumen employees.
 For more information, contact the Integrity Line.